Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Seven songs of the sort only spawned by years of worshiping at the altars of such bands from the old school like Judas Priest, to the more contemporary ala Solitude Aeturnus or Iced Earth.
+Seven songs of the sort only spawned by years of worshiping at the altars of such bands from the old school like Judas Priest, to the more contemporary ala Solitude Aeturnus.
 That is impacted into every note and nuance of these epic songs, each one containing diverse explorations of tempo-significant time alterations.

 Put my claims to the test as soon as you can and see where you stand.
-In the process, you too may come to feel the confusion and frustration that I do at the true injustice of the musical realm, one where crap bands like (insert fecal-like band) are showered in reverence, while a truly deserving one are not so much.
+In the process, you too may come to feel the confusion and frustration that I do at the true injustice of the musical realm, one where crap bands like (insert fecal-like band name) are showered in reverence, while a truly deserving one is not so much.
 But whatever, this record kicks ass and I know it.
 Now learn it for yourself.

 ‘Take Me To The Gallows‘ is available for ordering from No Remorse Records in Europe and from Hoove Child Records in the USA.